 Continuing & Transfer Students

-Students in certain situations can most often get the help that they need using specific online tools.
+Students in certain situations can most often get the help that they need using the Progress Monitor tool:

-- students looking to improve their gpa can test various scenarios as to how best to do this with the Progress Monitor tool.
+- students looking to improve their gpa can test various gpa scenarios as to how best to do this when considering repeating courses or adding new courses

 Going through the Personal Advisor tool will either address the situation directly or, as appropriate, will direct you to the UPD by email or by appointment.
 The kinds of situation can involve: